-As the sophistication of imaging technology grows, Mass General Imaging and its specialty-trained radiologists are uniquely positioned to provide patients and referrers with diagnostic quality, safety, and access to state-of-the-art technologies.
+As the sophistication of imaging technology grows, our specialty-trained radiologists are uniquely positioned to provide patients and referrers with diagnostic quality, safety, and access to state-of-the-art technologies.

 Radiologist-in-Chief Emeritus James H. Thrall, MD, describes our research efforts and how they translate into new imaging methods that in turn transform the practice of medicine.
 Watch now >

 Advanced imaging, today and tomorrow

 Today's medical imaging technologies provide unprecedented visibility into the body.
 As a result, imaging now plays a crucial role in almost every discipline of medicine, providing diagnostic insights that allow physicians to confidently chart their patients' care.